 Why the leadership advice is backwards

-The trait model suits consultants and the coaching trade because it turns a process failure into a personality problem.
-Committees like it as well, because it lets them hand the burden upward and keep their fingerprints off the assumptions.
-If your team keeps circling without naming what it is relying on, you are already in analysis paralysis.
+The trait model suits consultants and committees because it turns a process failure into a personality problem.
+If the team keeps circling without naming what it is relying on, you are not in deep thought.
+You are in analysis paralysis with better stationery.

 The leader who decided in 90 seconds